Alfa06N/Kalina-System/.github/ISSUE_TEMPLATE/📝-custom-issue-template.md

 ---

----
-name: Custom Issue Template
-about: Describe and document a task, improvement or problem
-title: "[Type] Descriptive title of the issue"
-labels: ''
-assignees: ''
----

 ### **Description**
 [Provide a clear and detailed description of the problem, suggestion or task.
 Be specific to help others understand the purpose of this issue.]